Takahashi FS-60Q Review

 Design and Build

 You can buy the FS-60Q as complete scope, in which case you get the privilege of a red serial-number plate, just like other Takahashi quadruplets (the FSQ-106 and FSQ-85).
 Alternatively, you can buy a screw-in accessory called the ‘CQ Module’ that converts an existing FS-60 (in either C or CB variants) into an FS-60Q (which is I suspect how most will do it).
-In either case, you can always remove the module to return to a fast imaging scope; and to me that flexibility really appeals.
+In either case, you can always remove the module to convert it to a fast imaging scope; and to me that flexibility really appeals.

 We’ll begin with a quick review of the FS-60C optics, since the FS-60Q is based on them: it’s an F5.9 doublet that has the fluorite element (yes, it’s actually fluorite, not a high-fluoride glass – see above) at the front.
 Technically this makes it a Fraunhofer design, compared with the FC-60’s (and recent FC-76’s and FC-100’s) fluorite-at-the-back Steinheil.